learn-co-curriculum/dsc-ensemble-methods/README.md

 You will be able to:

-- Explain what is meant by ensemble methods
+- Explain what is meant by "ensemble methods"
 - Explain the concept of bagging as it applies to ensemble methods